ben519/treezy/README.md

 ### UniformNode

-A Uniform node is a Node whose children have the same shape as their parent.
+A `UniformNode` is a Node whose children have the same shape as their parent.

 ```ts
 const uniform: UniformNode<"children", { tag: string }> = {